 Best’s Recommended Insurance Attorneys: Murphy & Decker, P.C., is proud to be included in A.M.
 Best’s Directories of Recommended Insurance Attorneys.
 Since 1927, these directories have been leading publications in the insurance defense industry and premier reference tools for locating client-recommended attorneys.
 The firm has been listed in the Best Directory for several years and very much appreciates the opportunity to continue our work with so many outstanding carriers and their insureds.

-Best Lawyers in America: Mike Decker was selected for inclusion in the 27th Edition of The Best Lawyers in America for his work in the areas of Construction Law and Commercial Litigation.
+Best Lawyers in America: Mike Decker was selected for inclusion in the 2023 edition of The Best Lawyers in America for his work in the areas of Construction Law and Commercial Litigation.
 He has received this honor every year since 2014.

 Summary Judgment for Manufacturer: In October 2020, Mike Decker and Eric Lee successfully represented the manufacturer of fencing products against a claim for emotional distress damages alleged by the owner of a thoroughbred horse.
 The owner claimed significant emotional trauma after finding the injured horse with its leg stuck in the fence.
 The judge agreed that Wyoming law prohibits emotional distress damages for property damage claims under the circumstances of the case and granted summary judgment to the firm’s client on all claims for emotional distress.

 Summary Judgment for Manufacturer: In March 2020, Mike Decker and David Anderson obtained summary judgment for the manufacturer of a chair.
 The plaintiff alleged that finger was amputated while she was eating at a restaurant due to an alleged defect in the chair.
 Mike and David argued that the claims against their client were barred by the terms of an applicable Asset Purchase Agreement.
 The Court granted a motion for summary judgment on all claims alleged against the firm’s client.